SnehaSaha3/SnehaSaha3/README.md

-Debanjana | Aspiring Developer
+Sneha | Aspiring Developer
-👩‍💻 Pursuing BCA | New to the world of development
+🎓 Pursuing BCA | New to the world of development

 Hi!
-I'm Debanjana, an enthusiastic BCA student with a passion for coding and learning new technologies.
+I'm Sneha,🌟 New to the world of coding, but passionate about exploring and learning every day.
-As a newcomer to the developer community, I'm excited to tackle new challenges and grow my skills day by day.
-I love solving problems and constantly pushing myself to improve.
+💡 I thrive on challenges and love pushing boundaries to discover innovative solutions.
-Currently, I’m exploring web development and aiming to build projects that make a difference.
+🌐 Currently diving deep into web development, exploring front-end and back-end technologies.

 <!---
 SnehaSaha3/SnehaSaha3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.